Poulsbo, Washington: 2000 census

+Government

+Poulsbo has a mayor–council government that is led by an elected mayor and five-member city council.
+Becky Erickson was elected mayor in 2009 and re-elected three times; she plans to retire in 2026.
+The position will become a part-time position on January 1, 2026, with duties transferred to a hired city administrator.
+A proposal to move Poulsbo to a council–manager government was rejected by 60 percent of voters in a 2001 special election.

 Culture

 Media

 The North Kitsap Herald has published continuously since 1901, providing local news for Poulsbo as well as the greater Kitsap County area.
 The Herald was founded by Peter Iverson, who served as mayor of Poulsbo and state legislator.
 Today, the Herald is owned by Sound Publishing.
 In Kitsap, Sound also publishes the Bainbridge Island Review, Central Kitsap Reporter, and Port Orchard Independent (Fridays); Kingston Community News (monthly); as well as KitsapDailyNews.com and BainbridgeReview.com (daily online).

 Landmarks

 First Lutheran Church opened in 1886 atop the hill, overlooking downtown Poulsbo, and was originally Førdefjord Lutheran.

-Norseman Statue
+Norseman statue

 The Norseman Statue (47.74719°N 122.65469°W), a 12 ft statue by artist Mark Gale of Tacoma, stands at Viking Avenue and Lindvig Way.